NethServer/docs/administrator-manual/en/mail.rst

 if they do not exist on the local server.

 The system administrator of the local |product| does not need to know the password of the local user.
-However, administrator has to know the password of the remote IMAP account, except if the IMAP admin authentication is implemented also for this email server.
+However, the administrator has to know the password of the remote IMAP account, unless the IMAP admin authentication is implemented also for the remote email server.

 If the remote IMAP server is also a |product|, the IMAP admin user is ``vmail`` and its password can be read from